rodrivas78/MSX/BASIC_10_Liners/Sprite_Sprint/readme.txt

   - Lines 3-5 are game loop.
   - 6-7 is the game reset subroutine.
   - 8 is collision handling (also used as audio reset).
-  - and line 9 is the cassete loading simulation.
+  - and line 9 is the cassete loading simulation - it turns the game data initialization into an "intro".

+    If you want more info, see the file with commented code!

 Emulation: